RTOS-Team-2/htcs/htcs-vehicle/README.md

     * arbitrary string
     * identifies the vehicle
 * topic
+    * the topic base of vehicles
-    * the topic where the vehicle will publish its messages
+    * the vehicle will automatically subscribe to the topic:
+    `<topic base>/<client_id>/command`
+    it will receive commands from the controller on this topic